NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You'll probably end up needing to reroute your board several times due to changes you make or bugs you (or Eaglint or the course staff) find.
 Starting from scratch can be a pain because you have redo the manual routing too.
 There's a way around this: A routing script.

-The idea is to write a sequence of Eagle commands that does all the rerouting for you.
-For instance here's part of my routing script (Eagle doesn't support comments, so don't include those):
+The idea is to write a sequence of Fusion360 commands that does all the rerouting for you.
+For instance here's part of my routing script (Fusion360 doesn't support comments, so don't include those):

 ```
 ripup ! *_N *_P ANTENNA BCAP N$12;  # Ripup everything except the nets I hand routed.
 change drill 0.1mm;                 # set the via diameter
-change width 0mil;                  # set trace width to 0 (eagle will use the minimum allowed by your DRU file)
+change width 0mil;                  # set trace width to 0 (Fusion will use the minimum allowed by your DRU file)
 grid 0.1;                           # set the routing grid
 fanout signal BAT_GND out;          # fan out some power signals
 fanout signal VBAT out;